mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/01_tdm_gui_overview.md

 - TDM administrative activities, defining TDM Business Entities, environments, roles and permissions.
 - TDM copy activities, creating and executing TDM tasks that provide a selected subset of entities or Reference tables to a selected environment.

 TDM settings and tasks are saved in the [TDM PostgreSQL DB](/articles/TDM/tdm_architecture/02_tdm_database.md).
-Each TDM activity created by the user via the TDM GUI updates the TDM DB.
+Each TDM activity created by a user via the TDM GUI updates the TDM DB.

 The TDM GUI uses APIs to connect to the TDM DB to retrieve and update TDM settings and tasks.